 Whether you are robbed, or you accidentally leave your wallet in a taxi, or misplace your debit card – shit happens!
 You should ALWAYS have some emergency cash hidden on your body, no matter where you are traveling in the world.

-I’ve been traveling the world for 10 years now, and I’ve learned a few tips, tricks, and hacks about hiding money while traveling, and I am going to unleash all of them right now.
+I’ve been traveling the world for 10 years now, and I’ve learned a few tips, tricks, and hacks about how to keep money safe while traveling, and I am going to unleash all of them right now.

 Let’s jump into the 8 best ways to hide money while traveling… A few of them will definitely surprise you.